simonsso/stupid-file-serv/README.md

     cp target/release/cli-client ../bin/

 `run cli-client` --help to show the basic usage instructions below.
-There are three subcommands for upload, delete and list files on server.
+There are three sub-commands for upload, delete and list files on server.
 List and upload require arguments and list prints to stdout.

     Command line tool for simple file server project